 credit hours

-Required gener al education courses 12
+Required gene ral education courses 12

 ENG 101 English Composition I 3

 MTH 100 Intermediate College Algebra or higher level MTH 3

 SPH 107 Fundamentals of Public Speaking 3

 or SPH 106 Fundamentals of Human Communication (Recommended) 3

 CIS 146 Microcomputer Applications 3

 Required crimi nal justice courses 8

 CRJ 100 Introduction to Criminal Justice 3

 CRJ 110 Introduction to Law Enforcement 3

 EMS 100 Cardiopulmonary Resuscitation I 1

 EMS 104 First Aid for Students of Health-Related Professions 1

-Electives in Crin ninal Justice 18
+Electives in Cri minal Justice 18

 Additional cert ificate requirements 3

 ORI 101 Orientation to College 1

-WKO 102 Workplace Skills Development II 3
+WKO 102 Workplace Skills Development II

 Total 41-44

-Short Certificate - Emergency Medical Technician - Basic
+Short Certificate - Basic Emergency Medical Technician

-Chattahoochee Valley Community College offers emergency medical training for the EMT program.
-The EMT program consists of one semester of classes and clinical training.
-The student registers for eleven (11) semester hours (2 hours of CPR if needed) of instruction and clinical rotation.
-Upon successful completion of the EMT program, the student is eligible to take the National Registry Exam.
-After passing the National Registry Exam, the student is eligible for State of Alabama licensure as an EMT Technician.
+This program consists of one semester of classes and clinical training.
+All developmental course work must be successfully completed prior to enrollment in this program.
+The student registers for eleven (11) semester hours (1 credit hour of CPR if needed) of instruction and clinical rotations.
+Upon successful completion of this EMT program, the student is eligible to take the National Registry Exam.
+After passing the National Registry Exam, the student is eligible for State of Alabama licensure as an EMT.
 Students enrolled in the EMT program are responsible for additional costs and fees related to the program and not included in tuition.
-Such costs can include, but are not limited to: physicals, criminal background checks, random drug screening, clinical uniforms and required clinical supplies.
+Such costs include, but are not limited to: physicals, criminal background checks, random drug screening, clinical uniforms, and required clinical supplies.
+This certificate program is designed to provide you with specialized skill sets for immediate employment and to upgrade your skills for job advancement and can be applied toward the A.A.S. degree in Fire Science.
+Also, courses are eligible for dual enrollment with area high schools upon approval by CVCC.